mmadalone/rick_assistant/docs/plan.md

    - highlight_selection(item, selected=True): Highlight current item

 Style all menus with Rick & Morty portal theme (green/blue colors).
-Make animations smooth but not excessive.
-Include configuration option to disable animations.
 Adapt menu display to different terminal sizes.
 Add Rick-style comments in menus like "What are you looking at?
 Just pick something!"